nharper/0-rtt-token-binding/draft-nharper-0-rtt-token-binding.md

 ### Replay Protection Indication Extension

-The signed exporter value used in a 0-RTT connection is not specific to the connection, so an attacker may be able to replay the signature without having possession of the private key.
+The signed exporter value used in a 0-RTT connection is not guaranteed to be unique to the connection, so an attacker may be able to replay the signature without having possession of the private key.
 To combat this attack, a server may implement some sort of replay prevention, and indicate this to the client.
 A new TLS extension "token_binding_replay_indication" is defined for the client to query and server to indicate whether it has implemented a mechanism to prevent replay.

 ~~~
 enum {